 - 1 Turn off any peripherals connected to your computer.

-- 2 Click the Start button.
+- Click the Start button.

 - 3 Click Turn Off Computer.

 The Turn off computer window appears.

 - 4 Click Turn Off.

 - Respond to any prompts warning you to save documents or to consider other users and wait for your computer to turn off automatically.

 - The power indicator turns off.

-- See the printed Troubleshooting Guide if you have problems shutting down your computer.
+- See the printed Guide to Troubleshooting and Recovering your VAIO System if you have problems shutting down your computer.